 Recording and foreclosing on a mechanics lien is a very powerful option for any contractor or supplier who has not been paid for their work or materials.
 However, because this is such a powerful option, the courts require the statute to be precisely followed or they will invalidate the lien.
 As a contractor, you have one chance to get this right before running out of time (and/or running up your liabilities).

 If you are not familiar with the process, consider hiring a professional.
 The mechanic’s lien attorneys at Robinson and Henry, P.C., are experienced in all facets of real estate law, and even offer a low, flat-fee option for recording most mechanics liens.
-Contact us for a free, no obligation consultation at 303-688-0944.
+Contact us for a free, no obligation case assessment at 303-688-0944.